 In Warsaw in June 2018, Co Jest Grane 24 together with eDziecko.pl organized the first edition of Family Fest - a family event during which concerts, performances and workshops for children, as well as lectures and workshops for parents took place.

-In spring and autumn of 2018, Co Jest Grane 24 invites to selected Polish cities for concerts of Polish female artists as part of the musical project Women's Voices.
+In spring and autumn of 2018, Co Jest Grane 24 invited to selected Polish cities for concerts of Polish female artists as part of the first edition of the musical event Women's Voices.
 Kayah, Paulina Przybysz, Monika Brodka and Daria Zawiałow, among others, will perform during in Warsaw, Toruń, Gdańsk, Szczecin, Poznań, Katowice and Łódź.

 Agora IT is a dedicated team that deals with the transfer of specialist knowledge and experience related to software management, namely Software Asset Management (SAM) processes and font licensing.
 It uses the skills of Agora's IT and technology team, as well as the experience gathered, i.a. during the process of company centralization.
 Agora IT organizes workshops, conferences and trainings related to the broadly understood IT area.
 The recipients of these activities are representatives of institutions and companies from various business sectors, as well as freelancers, graphic designers, font and typography enthusiasts.

 In 2017, the events included SAMinaria – educational meetings devoted to Software Asset Management (SAM) processes, discussing key issues, as well as providing practical guidance on, i.a. organizational maturity studies for SAM, prevention of problems before and during audits, and implementation of SAM procedures and tools.